Web Governance Policies

 - 10 years: annual plans and annual reports, student statistic reports*

 Departments are encouraged to indicate on websites when there are more archives available, and include the contact information for how to obtain documents archived within the UWSA department.
 In order to maintain content that meets this policy, all content should be reviewed by content editors and stakeholders annually.
 Outdated content will need to be removed and archived.
-The Digital Content Coordinator will meet with content editors and stakeholders on an annual basis to review active websites.
+The Digital Content Manager will meet with content editors and stakeholders on an annual basis to review active websites.

 **This is not a complete list, but rather serves as a guide.

 No file larger than 32MB can be uploaded into the CMS.
 Exceptions to this policy will be handled and documented by the Web Development Team.
 Multimedia files such as videos and extensive photo collections, as well as excessive archival data will be stored on a third party server.
-The Digital Content Coordinator will provide training on best practices for reducing file sizes, and will work closely with the Web Development Team to address storage space issues and server capacity.
+The Digital Content Manager will provide training on best practices for reducing file sizes, and will work closely with the Web Development Team to address storage space issues and server capacity.
 Make sure multimedia file formats are conducive to using space efficiently, using third-party resources when possible.
 Third-party resources are chosen at the discretion of Public Affairs & Communications, who would work with General Counsel to ensure legal compliance.

 - Multimedia should be used as a content element, not as a design element.
 Examples of multimedia as content include: